medcelerate/FFGLTouchEngine/README.md

 ### Guides

+**Textures**

 To output video from TouchDesigner you need to create an out TOP and set the name to `output`, make sure to hit `yes to all`.

+**Parameters**

+Due to FFGL limits, you can have at most 30 of each type of parameter.
+If you use more it could at the moment cause undefined behavior.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q6YUGIA)